How to Dissolve an LLC in Maine? (Step by Step Guide)

 Step 2: Close All Tax Accounts

-To do this, you will need to contact the Maine Revenue Services and request that they close your company's tax account.
+You will need to contact the Maine Revenue Services and request that they close your company's tax account.
 You can find their contact information on their website.

 Once you have closed all tax accounts, you will need to file a final return with the state of Maine.

-You will also need to obtain a tax clearance certificate from the Maine Revenue Services.
-This certificate is proof that your company has paid all of its taxes and is up to date on its filings.
+You will also need to obtain a tax clearance certificate from the Maine Revenue Services as proof that your company has paid all of its Maine LLC taxes and is up-to-date on its filings.

-Step 3: File Articles of Dissolution
+Step 3: File Articles Of Dissolution

-Make sure to include your LLC's name, address, and contact information on the form.
-You will also need to provide the date of the dissolution and the reason for the dissolution.
+Make sure to include your business name, address, and contact information on the form.
+You will also need to provide the date and the reason for the dissolution.

-Dissolution of Foreign LLC in Maine
+Dissolution Of Foreign LLC In Maine

-Dissolution for Domestic LLC in Maine
+Dissolution For Domestic Maine LLC

-You will also need to provide the date of the dissolution and the reason for the dissolution.
-Once your form has been processed, you will receive a Certificate of Cancellation in the mail.
+You will also need to provide the date of the domestic LLC dissolution and the reason for the dissolution.
+Once the Maine Secretary of State processes your form, you will receive a Certificate of Cancellation in the mail.

 After Dissolving Your LLC